 Penalty: a fine of $20 000.

-[Section 75H inserted by No. 36 of 2012 s.
+[Section 75H inserted: No. 36 of 2012 s.
 16.]

 75I.
 State Administrative Tribunal may require reports and recommendations from statutory manager

 (1) The State Administrative Tribunal may, on its own initiative or on application by the Commissioner under this section, make an order directing a statutory manager to prepare a report and make recommendations concerning the retirement village in respect of which the statutory manager is appointed.